Jbsco/ESP-aqua-CO2/README.md

 ---

 ## Usage
-1. Connect all hardware as per the wiring diagram.
+1. Connect all hardware as per the wiring table.
 2. Power on the system.
 3. Monitor the real-time graph and solenoid status on the TFT display.
 4. Use the serial monitor (baud: 115200) for debugging.
+5. Adjust parameters as needed.

 ---